Hussein-Osamaa/Hussein-Osamaa/README.md

-I am a front-end developer and app developer and a student at Sinai University, Faculty of Information Technology and Computer Science.
+I am a front-end developer, app developer, and student at Sinai University Faculty of Information Technology and Computer Science.

 🔭 I’m currently learning MERN Stack